Charlie Wilson (Texas politician)

-Early life, education and naval career
+Early life and education

 Wilson was born on June 1, 1933, in the small town of Trinity, Texas, to Charles Edwin Wilson (1905–1981), an accountant for a local timber company, and Wilmuth Wilson (née Nesbitt; 1907–1985), a local florist.
 Wilson had one sister, Sharon, now known as Sharon Wilson Allison (who would go on to become a local chair of Planned Parenthood and then president of the International Planned Parenthood Federation).

-Growing up, Wilson attended Trinity public schools and, upon graduation from Trinity High School in 1951, he attended one semester at Sam Houston State University in Huntsville, Texas, before being appointed to the United States Naval Academy in Annapolis, Maryland.
-While at Annapolis, Wilson earned the second most demerits in the history of the Academy (his roommate, Robert Mullen, earned the most demerits).
-Wilson graduated eighth from the bottom of his class in 1956 with a Bachelor of Science degree in Engineering, specializing in electronics.
+Wilson attended Trinity public schools, and graduated from Trinity High School in 1951.
+He then attended Sam Houston State University in Huntsville, Texas, prior to being appointed to the United States Naval Academy in Annapolis, Maryland.
+At the Naval Academy, Wilson earned the second-most demerits in the history of the academy.
+(His roommate, Robert Mullen, earned the most).
+Wilson graduated eighth from the bottom of his class in 1956 with a Bachelor of Science degree in engineering, specializing in electronics.

+United States Navy

-Between 1956 and 1960, Wilson served in the United States Navy, attaining the rank of Lieutenant and serving as the Gunnery Officer on the USS John W. Weeks (DD-701).
+From 1956 to 1960, Wilson served in the United States Navy, where he rose to the rank of Lieutenant and served as a gunnery officer on the USS John W. Weeks (DD-701).
 He was assigned to the Pentagon as part of an Office of Naval Intelligence unit that evaluated the Soviet Union's nuclear forces.